 Nguyen, who was raped in college back in 2013, worked with New Hampshire Senator Jeanne Shaheen to create legislation that would establish consistent rules and procedures for prosecuting sexual assault crimes.

 The 27-year-old Asian American was also instrumental in driving attention to the bill by actively campaigning for it in collaboration with Change.org and comedy website “Funny or Die.”

 The “Sexual Assault Survivors’ Rights Act” passed unanimously in both chambers of Congress and was signed into law in October 2016 by President Barack Obama.
 The new law protects, among other rights, the right to have the evidence of a rape kit preserved without charge for the duration of the statute of limitations.

-She also founded Rise, a national civil rights nonprofit group that helps make rights for rape survivors consistent across American state and country lines.
+, a national civil rights nonprofit group that helps make rights for rape survivors consistent across American state and country lines.

 According to a press statement issued by Rise, Nguyen was nominated by California representatives Mimi Walters and Zoe Lofgren to celebrate her “unprecedented efforts in bringing equal protection under the law and basic human rights to all survivors of sexual assault, regardless of geography.”

 As a victim, Nguyen did not press charges immediately as she felt she would not have the time and resources to participate in a trial that could potentially last for years.
 After learning from authorities that there was a 15-year statute of limitations for rape in Massachusetts, she decided to put off pressing charges at a later date.